unixwzrd/venvutil/docs/extract_chat.md

 - `-o, --output-dir`: Output directory for the generated files.
 - `--html`: Generate HTML output instead of the default Markdown.
+- `--md`: Generate markdown output with HTML if HTML specified.
+Markdown is default.

 ## Output